retypeapp/retype/guides/github-actions.md

 ```
 }%}

+!!!tip New Free GitHub Community Key
+Did you know there is a free Retype Pro Community Key for GitHub Pages hosting?
+Check it out on the [[Community]] page.
+!!!

-The following demonstrates a basic template to use for a workflow configuration file, if including the key:
+The following sample demonstrates a basic template to use for a workflow configuration file, if including the `RETYPE_KEY`:

 ```yml .github/workflows/retype-action.yml
 name: Publish Retype powered website to GitHub Pages